Success

 Key Features

-Wheel of Fortune Imagery for Active Energetic Work.
-The tray isn't just decorated: it's a working tool.
+Wheel of Fortune imagery for active energetic work.
+The tray isn't just decorated, it's a working tool.
 Placing crystals, charms, or personal objects on an image tied to Jupiter's rulership and the energy of cycles creates a focal point for intention-setting, luck work, and ritual.
-You're not just organizing your altar; you're reinforcing the message you're sending to the universe every time you look at it.

-Gold Edging for a Touch of Sacred Luxury.
-The gold trim echoes the solar, Jupiterian energy of the Wheel of Fortune card and signals to your subconscious that what rests inside this tray is precious and protected.
-Even as a purely functional piece, the finishing detail elevates your altar aesthetic and makes this tray feel like a proper ritual object, not just a trinket holder.
+Gold edging for a touch of sacred luxury.
+The gold trim echoes the solar, Jupiterian energy of the Wheel of Fortune card and elevates your altar aesthetic, making this tray feel like a proper ritual object rather than just a trinket holder.

-Compact Footprint, Strong Energetic Presence.
-At 4.5 by 6.5 inches, this tray is genuinely versatile.
-It fits on a crowded altar, a small nightstand, or beside your tarot reading cloth without overwhelming the space.
-Compact doesn't mean weak: the Wheel of Fortune is one of the most powerful cards in the Major Arcana, and its energy travels with this tray wherever you place it.
+Compact footprint, strong presence.
+At 4.5 by 6.5 inches, the tray fits on a crowded altar, a small nightstand, or beside your tarot cloth without overwhelming the space.

 Product Details